 Under the FCA, employees can take leave differently based on whether the sick family member is a child or another family member.
 If a child is under 18 yrs old and is sick, then the employee can take leave for three reasons.

-First, if the child has a health condition that requires supervision or treatment or administration of medication that the child cannot self administer.
-Second, for any physical or mental health condition that would endanger the child’s live without the presence of a parent or guardian.
+First, if the child has a health condition that requires supervision or treatment or administration of medication that the child cannot self-administer.
+Second, for any physical or mental health condition that would endanger the child’s life without the presence of a parent or guardian.
 Third, any condition that warrants treatment or preventative care such as physical, dental, optical, or immunization service where a parent must be present to authorize and when the employee could otherwise use sick leave for preventative care.

-- Child’s health condition would endanger the child’s live without the presence of a parent
+- Child’s health condition would endanger the child’s life without the presence of a parent

 - Preventative care or treatment: physical, dental optical, immunization service that requires the authorization of the parent.